apache/arrow/docs/source/java/dataset.rst

     It's recommended to use utilities ``VectorLoader`` to load it into a schema aware container ``VectorSchemaRoot`` by which user could be able to access decoded data conveniently in Java.

+    The ``ScanOptions`` `batchSize` argument takes effect only if it is set to a value smaller than the number of rows in the recordbatch.

 .. seealso::
    Load record batches with :doc:`VectorSchemaRoot <vector_schema_root>`.